-Anyways, the 2014 letter is special not just because it marked the completion of 50 years of Buffett being at helm at Berkshire, but also because it contains a bonus – Charlie Munger’s words of wisdom and vision for Berkshire over the next 50 years.
+One of my favourite Warren Buffett letters is from 2014.
+The reason I find this letter so special isn’t just because it marked the completion of 50 years of Buffett being at helm at Berkshire, but also because it contained a bonus – Charlie Munger’s words of wisdom and vision for Berkshire over the next 50 years.

 What follows below are 18 big lessons Buffett and Munger have outlined in the 2014 letter, which are relevant for both investors and corporate managers.
 Though I suggest you read the original letter in its entirety by downloading it from here.

 How much should you pay for a business?
 Every day the stock market offers prices for thousands of businesses, but how do you know if the price for any particular business is too low or too high?

 To succeed as an investor, Ben Graham suggested, you must be able to estimate a business’s true worth, or “intrinsic value,” which may be entirely separate from its stock market price.

 For Graham, a business’s intrinsic value could be estimated from its financial statements, namely the balance sheet and income statement.
 He believed that the intrinsic, or central, value of any asset would be revealed by quantitative elements and that prices tend to fluctuate around this true value.